Bitcoin Adoption Framework.

 The four non-negotiables.

-Adoption is not ready until these objectives can be explained, tested, and evidenced in the operating environment.
+Adoption is not ready until these objectives can be explained, tested, and shown in the operating environment.

 Preserve control

-Decision rights, signer roles, reserved matters, admin boundaries, and upgrade paths are engineered, not assumed.
+Decision rights, signer roles, reserved matters, admin boundaries, and change paths are engineered, not assumed.

 Preserve treasury

-Cold reserve, working treasury, hot payments, sweep cadence, reconciliations, and TXID evidence are defined.
+Cold reserve, working treasury, hot payments, sweep cadence, reconciliations, and transaction records are defined.

 Comply without surrender